-The above setup is very general however (in fact one doesn't even need the $\h$-modules $\g_{\alpha_i}$ to be irreducible), and to get something with more structure it makes sense to impose the condition of integrability (see Definition \ref{definition-integrable}).
-This gives us the class of what we call Clifford Kac-Moody algebras.
-Here Clifford indicates that the simple root spaces are representations are Clifford algebras.
+The above setup is very general (in fact one doesn't need the $\h$-modules $\g_{\alpha_i}$ to be irreducible), and to get something with more structure it makes sense to impose the condition of integrability (see Definition \ref{definition-integrable}).
+This gives us the class of what we call Clifford Kac--Moody algebras.
+Here the name Clifford signifies that the simple root spaces are representations of Clifford algebras.

-It is natural to then classify Clifford Kac-Moody algebras with one simple root, and determine how the roots can interact with one another.
-We have done this in Sections 5 and 6, and the answer we obtain is depicted in the diagram below.
-To explain, the `nodes' of the diagram represent possible Clifford Kac-Moody algebras with one simple root $\alpha$, and we have drawn an arrow $\alpha\to\beta$ if it is possible (under our integrability assumption) that $[\h_{\alpha},\g_{\beta}]\neq0$, where $\h_{\alpha}=[\g_{\alpha},\g_{-\alpha}]$ are the $\alpha$-coroots.
-This is analogous to the condition that $\alpha_j(h_i)\neq0$ in a Kac-Moody algebra.
+It is natural to then classify Clifford Kac--Moody algebras with one simple root, and determine how the roots can `interact' with one another.
+We have done this in Sections 5 and 6, and the remarkable answer we obtain is depicted in the diagram below.
+To explain, the `nodes' of the diagram represent possible Clifford Kac--Moody algebras with one simple root $\alpha$, and we have drawn an arrow $\alpha\to\beta$ if it is possible (under our integrability assumption) that $[\h_{\alpha},\g_{\beta}]\neq0$, where $\h_{\alpha}=[\g_{\alpha},\g_{-\alpha}]$ is the space of $\alpha$-coroots.
+This is the analogue to the condition that $\beta(h_\alpha)\neq0$ in a Kac--Moody algebra.
 In particular, a loop at a node means that it is possible for two simple roots of that type to interact.

 Here the node `Super KM' contains the three possible root subalgebras $\s\l(2),\o\s\p(1|2)$, and $\s\l(1|1)$.
-These subalgebras can interact with in each in every possible way, so to speak, which is what the self arrow represents.
-They give rise to classical Kac-Moody superalgebras.
+These subalgebras can interact with each other in every possible way, so to speak, which is what the loop there represents.
+They give rise to classical Kac--Moody superalgebras.

-Similarly, the node `Queer KM' represents the three possible root subalgebras which appear in our definition of a \emph{queer Kac-Moody} algebra: they are (up to central quotient) of the form $\mathfrak{t}\s:=\s\otimes\C[\xi]\oplus\C\langle c\rangle$, where $\C[\xi]=\C\langle1,\xi\rangle$ is a supersymmetric polynomial algebra on one odd variable, $c$ is central, and $\s=\s\l(2),\o\s\p(1|2),$ or $\s\l(1|1)$.
+Similarly, the node `Type Q KM' represents the three possible root subalgebras which appear in our definition of a \emph{type Q Kac--Moody} algebra: they are (up to central quotient) odd loop superalgebras $\mathfrak{t}\s:=\s\otimes\C[\xi]\oplus\C\langle c\rangle$, where $\C[\xi]=\C\langle1,\xi\rangle$ is a supersymmetric polynomial algebra on one odd variable, $c$ is central, and $\s=\s\l(2),\o\s\p(1|2),$ or $\s\l(1|1)$.
 The formula for the bracket is given in Example \ref{example-takiff}, and is entirely analogous to the loop algebra construction.
-Such an `odd' affinization is what we refer to as a `Takiff' construction, following an established convention, and in recognition of Takiff's work \cite{T}.
+Such an odd affinization is what we refer to as a `Takiff' construction, following an established convention, and in recognition of Takiff's work \cite{T}.